django-roles-access/master/README.rst

 ============

-Django roles use :class:`django.contrib.auth.models.Group`, :class:`django.contrib.auth.models.User` and *view names* to control access to views.
-Also *Django admin interface* in necessary to create and administrate *view control access* (:class:`django_roles.models.ViewAccess`).
+Django roles use :class:`django.contrib.auth.models.Group`, :class:`django.contrib.auth.models.User`.
+Also *Django admin interface* is necessary to create and administrate *views access* (:class:`django_roles.models.ViewAccess`).

-So Django roles is dependent of *Django admin site* and because of this it has the same requirements than *Django admin site*.
+So Django roles is dependent of *Django admin site* and because of this it has the same requirements than it.
 This can be checked in the official documentation: `Django admin site`_.

 .. _`Django admin site`: https://docs.djangoproject.com/en/dev/ref/contrib/admin/